linode/docs/docs/development/go/go-context.md

 }
 {{< /file >}}

-The developer just needs to declare and modify a `Context` variable using functions such as `context.WithCancel()`, `context.WithDeadline()` and `context.WithTimeout()`.
+The developer will need to declare and modify a `Context` variable using functions such as `context.WithCancel()`, `context.WithDeadline()` and `context.WithTimeout()`.

-When creating goroutines, the parent goroutine keeps a reference to each child goroutine that is helpful to the garbage collector.
-However, if the child goroutine ends without the parent knowing about it there will be a memory leakage until the parent is canceled as well.

-All these three functions return a derived `Context` (the child) and a `CancelFunc` function.
-The calling of the `CancelFunc` function removes the parent's reference to the child, and stops any associated timers, which means that the Go garbage collector is free to garbage collect the children goroutines that do not have a parent goroutine associated with them.
+All three of these functions return a derived `Context` (the child) and a `CancelFunc` function.
+Calling the `CancelFunc` function removes the parent's reference to the child and stops any associated timers.
+This means that the Go garbage collector is free to garbage collect the child goroutines that no longer have associated parent goroutines.

+For garbage collection, the parent goroutine needs to keep a reference to each child goroutine.
+If a child goroutine ends without the parent knowing about it, then a memory leak occurs until the parent is canceled as well.

 ## A simple example

-The first code example will be relatively simple and illustrate the use of the `context.Context` type with the help of `simple.go`.
+This first code example is relatively simple and illustrates the use of the `context.Context` type with the help of `simple.go`.

 ### Explaining the Go code of the Example